yujie6/riscv-cpu/README.md

 ### 1.1 Install RISC-V toolchain
 Before we start, it's necessary to install RISC-V toolchain (cross compiler).

-Here is a brief introduction about how to install RiscV toolchain for linux or WSL on Windows in 2019.
+Here is a brief introduction about how to install RiscV toolchain on linux in 2019.
-Before installation, make sure you have at least *8GB free space*.
 First clone the official repository:
 ```
 git clone https://github.com/riscv/riscv-gnu-toolchain.git && cd riscv-gnu-toolchain
 ```